 Internet Access at PLAYA

 There is a telephone landline in the Commons building available to residents with free, unlimited long-distance calling within the U.S. Cellular reception is sporadic and unreliable at PLAYA.
-Cell phone reception varies from carrier to carrier, and type of phone can be a factor.
-Good cell phone coverage is available 10 miles south or north of PLAYA.
+Cell reception can be unreliable and differs between carriers at PLAYA.
+AT&T and T-Mobile work well, Verizon does not.

 Residents’ Phone Number